varshneyanmol/Ninja-Coder_Anmol-varshney/README.md

 I have defined a python class with the name 'Random' which has a constructor and two methods: seed() and nextRandom().

-The seed method is called to set user defined seed value.
+The seed() method is called to set user defined seed value.

 The nextRandom() method does all the calculation explained in the above portion.

-The constructor intializes the vales of 'min', 'max', 'Multiplier', 'Modulus' and also default 'seed' value.
+The constructor intializes the values of 'min', 'max', 'Multiplier', 'Modulus' and also default 'seed' value.

 ------------------------------------------------------------------------------------------------------------------------